 CleanFUEL USA is the leading global manufacturer of certified and approved alternative fuel equipment for propane autogas.
 We are recognized throughout the world by fleet managers, fuel equipment manufacturers, and distributors for a "Total Alternative Fuel Solution" that offers superior economic and environmental advantages.
 We also provide reliable, user-friendly and technologically advanced dispensing products.

 A visionary company founded in 1993, CleanFUEL was the first in the U.S. industry to develop liquid propane fuel injection systems.
-For nearly 20 years, the firm has maintained a reputation for providing safe, reliable, and cost-effective vehicles, stations, and dispensers that comply with environmental regulations.
+For over 20 years, the firm has maintained a reputation for providing safe, reliable, and cost-effective vehicles, stations, and dispensers that comply with environmental regulations.